getify/You-Dont-Know-JS/async & performance/ch4.md

 In this formulation, the two generators are not just coordinating control transfer, but actually communicating with each other, both through `data.res` and the `yield`ed messages that trade `url1` and `url2` values.
 That's incredibly powerful!

-Such realization also serves as a conceptual base for a more sophisticated asynchrony technique called CSP (Communicating Sequential Processes), which we will cover in (??? // TODO) of this book.
+Such realization also serves as a conceptual base for a more sophisticated asynchrony technique called CSP (Communicating Sequential Processes), which we will cover in Appendix B of this book.

 ## Thunks